Journal of Phycology

 EDITORIAL POLICY The Journal of Phycology publishes all aspects of basic and applied research on algae to provide a common medium for the ecologist, physiologist, cell biologist, molecular biologist, evolutionary biologist, morphologist, taxonomist, geneticist, and biochemist, among others.
 Papers are accepted on the basis of original and meritorious data and ideas, and the potential impact that it would have on the field.
 Preliminary notes and papers primarily reporting research progress will not be accepted.
 Manuscripts may be submitted in the form of research articles or research letters.
 Manuscripts describing new techniques are also welcome; they should include results that illustrate the usefulness and application(s) of the technique.
 Reviews and minireviews are generally solicited, but interested authors are encouraged to contact the co-editors.
 Comments may be submitted that describe methods or equipment, that discuss papers previously published in the Journal, or that discuss other topics of interest to our readers.
 Comments and (mini)reviews will be reviewed in a similar way as research papers.
 Manuscripts submitted must not have been published, accepted for publication, be under consideration elsewhere, or contain substantial data that is published elsewhere.
 Authors must deposit data, strains or other materials in scientific collections (e.g., culture collections, herbaria, GenBank, etc.) to make it possible to repeat the experiments and perform future research.
 All molecular sequence data must be deposited in GenBank or other international databases.

 All manuscripts must be typed in 12-point font and DOUBLE-SPACED THROUGHOUT, including the literature list, tables, table headings, figure legends, and so forth.
 Times New Roman font is preferred; do not use a sans serif font such as Arial, Helvetica, or Geneva.
 Each page of the manuscript should be numbered, including the title page.
 It is also suggested that you number the lines of your manuscript to facilitate the review/editing processes.
 The title should appear in all caps.
 Do not justify right margins or use boldface for headings.
 Type all headings flush left; italicize subheadings.
 The Abstract and Results should be written in past tense, except in the case of descriptions of new species.
-For those species specifically referred to in the research, Latin names of algal species should have the taxonomic author(s) of the name listed when first used.
-To find the taxonomic author(s), check the Algaebase Web site (http://www.algaebase.org); the accepted form of the author’s name should be used by accessing the International Plant Names Index (http://www.ipni.org/index.html).
-New taxa must be established in accordance with the latest International Code of Botanical Nomenclature.
+In any manuscript, species specifically referred to in the research must either have authorities listed the first time the species is mentioned (but no authorities in Abstract) or all authorities together in a Table (in main text or as supplementary material).
+For non-taxonomic papers, species authorities may be found in AlgaeBase http://www.algaebase.org/.
+For taxonomic papers, the original source should be consulted for the correct spelling of genera or species and checked against Index Nominum Algarum (http://ucjeps.berkeley.edu/INA.html).
+For authorities of genera and species, consult INA and check International Plant Names Index (IPNI http://www.ipni.org/index.html) for how authority initials need to be cited if more than one person has the same surname.
+Do not abbreviate surnames.
+If an authority is not in IPNI, the authors of the manuscript can write associate editor Paul W. Gabrielson (firstname.lastname@example.org) with the authority names.
+He will contact IPNI, get the authorities entered and send that information to the authors for inclusion in their manuscript.
+New taxa must be established in accordance with the latest International Code of Nomenclature for algae, fungi and plants.